jeremiahcaleb/simple-counter-app/README.md

 ## How it Works

 The counter value is stored in a JavaScript variable (`counterValue`).
 The `updateCounter` function is responsible for updating the displayed counter value on the webpage.
-The `increment` and `decrement` functions modify the counter value and then call `updateCounter` to reflect the changes.
+The `increment` and `decrement` functions modify the counter value accordingly, and the `reset` function sets the counter value back to 0.

 ## Customization

-Feel free to customize the app by modifying the styles in the `styles.css` page or adding additional features to enhance its functionality.
+Feel free to customize the app by modifying the styles in the `styles.css` file or adding additional features to enhance its functionality.

 ## Contributing